New Phone & Voice Mailbox FAQ

 If you are unsure of the prime line extension assigned to a particular phone, pick up the handset and dial #*113.
 The system will give an audible response providing the 5-digit extension.
 To find the port number assigned to a phone, pick up the handset and dial #*119.
 The switch will provide a 7-digit number in the following format, Cabinet _ _ _ Shelf _ Slot _ _ Circuit _ _.
 When asked for this number by our staff, it can be simplified by just separating the component numbers by dots or dashes.

-Can I purchase a telephone from a source other than IT Services for use on the SJSU
+Can I purchase a telephone from a source other than Information Technology for use

 The answer is no for digital telephones.
 The SJSU PointSpan telephone switch uses proprietary digital signaling and would not be compatible with sets built by any company other than Astra Intecom—the manufacturer of our telephone switch.
 In addition, only digital sets manufactured by Astra Intecom are guaranteed to work on our switch and are covered under our service agreement.